infancy/rainy/README.md

-# Valley is a ray tracer
+# valley is a ray tracer